 Mechanical relays have no clue what the line voltage is, ever.
 They turn on and off without any timing or feedback from the line voltage.
 What this means is that the mechanical relay does nothing to help extend heating element life.
 They would if they could, but they can't, so they don't.

 Solid state relays on the other hand, can be selected to turn on and off only when the line voltage is at 0V.
 This is called "Zero Crossing".
 The solid state relays we have selected are designed this way.
 Heating element life is extended with this Zero Crossing feature.

-We've chosen solid state relays that are rated for 30 amps, while limiting the actual current we run through them to 15 amps.
-We're basically running our SSR's at half of their full capacity.
+We've chosen solid state relays that are rated for 30 amps while limiting the actual current we run through them to 15 amps.
+We're basically running our solid state's at half of their full capacity.
 Why?
 Headroom!

 Our goal is to provide a solid state system that works well and continues to work well into the future.
-Our 30 amp SSR's run very cool with a 15 amp load; well below the derating curve for proper operation.
-We do expect our SSR's to last the life of the unit.
+Our 30 amp solid state's run very cool with a 15 amp load; well below the derating curve for proper operation.

 Solid state relays get warm as they operate and require airflow for proper cooling.
-We mount our SSR's externally to provide unrestricted airflow and prevent heat build-up.
-We don't place our SSR's within the control enclosure which would limit their cooling and introduce heat to other internal components.
+We mount our solid state relay heatsinks externally to provide unrestricted airflow and prevent heat build-up.

 We believe we have created the ultimate solid state relay operating environment and less than a handful of failures since 2016 confirms that.